AmrapaliUnkal5/transcript_project/README.md

   * Install `ffmpeg` using commands above
 * **Redis Connection Error**:
   * Ensure Redis server is running
+* **Tesseract OCR Error** ("tesseract is not installed or it's not in your PATH"):
+  * Install tesseract-ocr using the commands above
+  * Verify with `tesseract --version`
+  * For Windows, ensure Tesseract is in your PATH

 ### Frontend
 * **API Data Fetching**: